|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Tourism and Hospitality Policies and Planning

 Ad hoc tourism and hospitality can create problems of sustainability.
 Most countries now have national and/or regional policies for tourism and hospitality that increasingly take account of the impact on the environment and social consequences.
-The module considers how these policies are created with the involvement of national and supranational bodies and, increasingly, local communities.
-Over-arching policies for tourism and hospitality development then determine how individual projects are planned and evaluated to ensure sustainable economic development.
+This Bachelor of Science with Honours degree in International Tourism and Hospitality Management programme module considers how these policies are created with the involvement of national and supranational bodies and, increasingly, local communities.
+Overarching policies for tourism and hospitality development then determine how individual projects are planned and evaluated to ensure sustainable economic development.

 Strategic Human Resource Management